pratiksha-paynaik/Meta-Dashboard/README.md

 ## Purpose

-The Meta Ads Performance Dashboard helps marketers evaluate campaign performance across the entire marketing funnel—from impressions and clicks to engagements, conversions, and purchases.
+The Meta Ads Performance Dashboard helps marketers evaluate campaign performance across the entire marketing funnel.
+From impressions and clicks to engagements, conversions, and purchases.
 The dashboard enables data-driven decision-making by identifying high-performing audiences, ad formats, and optimization opportunities.

 ---